Skip to main content

 What Does Homeowners Insurance Not Cover?

-One of the most common exclusions in a homeowners insurance policy is that it will not include damage you cause.
-For instance, if you accidentally allow the bathtub to run over, and it damages the tiles and plumbing fixtures, you will probably have to pay for the repairs out of pocket.
+One of the most common exclusions, or what homeowners insurance does not cover, is anything that is your responsibility.
+For instance, if you accidentally allow the bathtub to run over, damaging the tiles and plumbing fixtures, you will have to pay for the repairs out of pocket.

 If you fail to maintain your HVAC system and the motor is damaged, your policy will probably not cover it.
-However, if your power company causes a power surge that damages your furnace it would be covered since this event was not under your control.
+However, if your power company causes a power surge that damages your furnace, it will be covered since this event was not under your control.

 Advertisement: Get homeowners insurance for less than you'd expect.
 Click to see homeowners discounts.